eastonit/Vagrant/README.md

-# Vagrant
+# Vagrant #

-All vagrant projects
+This vagrant project will configure a Centos 7 GUI installation using the VirtualBox provider.